Vision Breakfast 2021

 8:30 am — George Washington HS

-The day begins for Kara by reviewing her lesson plans for Elevate’s state-accredited in-school classes and updating the Thriving Youth Dashboard, a data-driven Salesforce program that helps Elevate quantify the impact Teacher-Mentors have with the students they serve.
+The day begins for our Teacher-Mentors by reviewing lesson plans for Elevate’s state-accredited in-school classes and updating the Thriving Youth Dashboard, a data-driven Salesforce program that helps Elevate quantify the impact Teacher-Mentors have with the students they serve.
+Ms. Simmons, like all Teacher-Mentors, is both a lead in some classes and a support to other staff in their classes.

 ?